cs231n/cs231n.github.io/assignments/2020/assignment2.md

 - Implement various **update rules** used to optimize Neural Networks.
 - Implement **Batch Normalization** and **Layer Normalization** for training deep networks.
 - Implement **Dropout** to regularize networks.
-- Understand the architecture of **Convolutional Neural Networks** and get practice with training these models on data.
+- Understand the architecture of **Convolutional Neural Networks** and get practice with training them.
 - Gain experience with a major deep learning framework, such as **TensorFlow** or **PyTorch**.

 ### Setup